RSV Nuyina icebreaker

 RSV Nuyina icebreaker (Australian Antarctic ship)

-Until 2019, AAD uses the icebreaker Aurora Australis as ASRV (Antarctic Supply Research Vessel).
+Until 2019, AAD used the icebreaker Aurora Australis as ASRV (Antarctic Supply Research Vessel).
 Since 1989, the ship is chartered from P&O Polar (since 2006 owned by DP World Dubai).
 Australian government's plan to purchase a new icebreaking ship was announced in October 2015.

 The shipowner AAD (Australian Antarctic Division) is a division of Australia's "Department of the Environment and Energy" (environment protection, biodiversity conservation, energy policy).
 AAD undertakes science research programs and projects in Antarctica and the Southern Ocean also conducts and supports collaborative researches with other organizations and administers and maintains Australia's Antarctic and sub-Antarctic territories.